Coronavirus Sparks New Interest In Using Ultraviolet Light To Disinfect Indoor Air

 "Although it's not perfect, it probably offers the best solution for direct air disinfection" in the current pandemic, says David Sliney, a faculty member at Johns Hopkins University and longtime researcher on germicidal UV.

-When used with proper ventilation, upper room GUV is about 80% effective against the spread of airborne tuberculosis, according to several studies.
+When used with proper ventilation, upper-room GUV is about 80% effective against the spread of airborne tuberculosis, according to several studies.
 This is equivalent to replacing the air in an indoor room up to 24 times in an hour.

 But it could be an uphill battle, Sliney says, because in the U.S., interest in using UV for air disinfection has waned in recent decades as scientists focused their attention on powerful vaccines and drugs to deal with infectious diseases.